Immigrate to Canada with Express Entry | Calculate Your CRS Score

 Step 4: Wait to see if you receive an invitation to apply (ITA) for permanent residence from IRCC.

 Step 5: Submit your completed Application for Permanent Residence (APR) to IRCC and pay your fees within the specified deadline.
+You need to include your medical exam and police certificates as part of this step.
 IRCC will then provide you with an Acknowledgment of Receipt (AOR).

 Step 6: Submit your biometrics once IRCC asks you to do so.